ethereum/consensus-specs/specs/crux/design.md

                 state_balance[index] = MAX_EFFECTIVE_BALANCE
                 increase_balance(state, validator.delegate, amount)
 ```
-## Implementations not curently specified
+## Implementations not currently specified

 ### Fork transition
 Fork transition logic is simple, at the fork epoch validators are endowed with a new field `delegate` that contains their own index.
 This is the unique change.